White House, Bishkek

 The White House is the presidential office building in Bishkek, Kyrgyzstan.
-The White House was the site of riots during both the 2005 Tulip Revolution and the 2010 Kyrgyzstani riots.
-During the 2010 riots a fire broke out and damaged portions of the building and destroyed the hard copies of many government records.
+The White House was the site of riots during both the 2005 Tulip Revolution, the 2010 Kyrgyzstani riots, and the 2020 Kyrgyz Revolution.
+During the 2010 riots, a fire broke out and damaged portions of the building and destroyed the hard copies of many government records; the right wing of the White House was burnt down by protesters in the 2020 revolution.

 At present, deputies of the Supreme Council sit in the White House, and the President occupies part of the seventh floor.

 The building

 The building is seven storeys tall and built in Stalinist modern style, with the STO (Gosplan, Duma) building in Moscow as a model.
 The exterior is covered in marble.
 In front of the building is a large bed of red flowers representing the country's Soviet ties.
-The building was commissioned in 1976 to be the Communist Party's Central Committee headquarters.
+The building was commissioned to be the Communist Party's Central Committee headquarters.
 Construction took eight years and was completed in 1985.
 It is supposedly in this building where Askar Akayev studied "the situation" during the collapse of communism.
 There is said to be an underground complex under the Ala-Too Square (formerly the Lenin Square) connected to the White House via an underground series of tunnels.
 On the front of the building, there is the crest of the nation.
 Before the end of communism in the country, the location was covered by the crest that was in use during communist times.